electric-eloquence/fepper/README.md

 Running `fp static` will generate a complete static site based on the files in `source/_patterns/04-pages`.
 The site will be viewable at http://localhost:3000/static/.
-An `index.html` will be generated based on `04-pages-00-homepage` or whatever is defined as the homepage in `_data.json`.
+An `index.html` will be generated based on `04-pages-00-homepage`, or whatever is defined as the homepage in `_data.json`.
-If the links are relative and they work correctly in the Fepper UI, they will work correctly in the static site even if the `public/static` directory is copied and renamed.
-Just be sure that hard-coded links to other pages in the `patterns` directory start with `../04-pages-` and not `../../patterns/04-pages-`.
+If links to other pages in the `04-pages` directory work correctly in the Fepper UI, they will work correctly in the static site, even if the `public/static` directory is copied and renamed.
-Also, `href` and `src` attributes _must_ be wrapped in _double-quotes_.

 ### <a id="the-backend"></a>The Backend